coding-snake/snake/README.md

 ## 3. How to use

 1. Compile the program with a C++ compiler
+2. Put the executable file inside `/bin` file
-2. Run the executable file
+3. Run the executable file
-3. Play
+4. Play

 ## 4. Controls